 The Engine Shed is Scotland’s dedicated building conservation centre and is based in Stirling.
 It is part of Historic Environment Scotland and acts as a central hub for building and conservation professionals and the general public.

-The full range of building advice guidance can be accessed via the Engine Shed Website: Building Advice
+The full range of building advice guidance can be accessed via the Engine Shed Website: Engine Shed

 The Engine Shed is home to a conservation science team and technical outreach and education team.
 It organises a range of Training & Learning Events at the Engine Shed across the year: Engine Shed Events